playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/collision-and-triggers.md

 A rigid body is a physical presence in your game world.
 You can set it up with real physics properties like Mass and Friction; it will collide with other rigid bodies and respond in a realistic manner.

-To create a rigid body in your Pack, pick an Entity and add a *rigidbody* component and a *collision* component.
+To create a rigid body in your Scene, pick an Entity and add a *rigidbody* component and a *collision* component.
 By default you will create a **static box**.
 The *rigidbody* component has a multitude of options which you can use to tune the properties of your object.

 ![rigidbody component][4]